10 Awesome And Cheap European Cities To Visit Now

 Istanbul is a city full of superlatives.

 The largest Turkish city is the only one in the world located on two continents.
 It has been the capital of three empires: Byzantine, Roman, and Ottoman.
-And no, it hasn’t been Turkey’s capital for almost a century (tip: Ankara is, since 1923).
+And no, it hasn’t been Turkey’s capital for a century – Ankara is, since 1923.

-From there, you can get lost in the alleys of Kapalı Çarşı (the Grand Bazar).
+Get lost in the alleys of Kapalı Çarşı (the Grand Bazar).
 If you decide to go on a shopping spree, don’t forget to haggle.
-It is part of the culture and the vendors will respect you if you do it properly.
+It’s a part of the culture and the vendors will respect you if you do it properly.
+Never pay more than 60% of the initially asked price.

 After this adventure, visit the countless seafood restaurants on the Bosphorus.
 Then, continue exploring the old European part of the city.

 Some of the main attractions of Istanbul, like the impressive Blue Mosque, are free to visit.
-Other, such as the grandiose palaces, have a small entrance fee.
+Others, such as the grandiose palaces, have a small entrance fee.

 It might come as a surprise to you but the former Soviet Republic of Azerbaijan is actually a European country.
 The capital Baku is situated at the border between Europe and Asia on the Caspian Seashore.

-Among the coolest things to do in Baku is a visit to one of the most futuristic and unbelievable buildings in the world, Heydar Aliyev Center.
+Among the coolest things to do in Baku is a visit to one of the most mind-bending buildings in the world, Heydar Aliyev Center.

-After you’ve been mesmerised by the incredible architecture, stroll between the stalls of the Green Market.
-Bets are, you’ll be the only foreigner.
+After you’ve been mesmerized by the incredible architecture, stroll between the stalls of the Green Market.
+I bet you, you’ll be the only foreigner.
 This means that vendors will invite you to try their goods and even take photos with you.

-Spend your evenings walking the 4-km-long Dənizkənarı Milli Park stretching along the Caspian Sea coast.
+Spend your evenings strolling the Dənizkənarı Milli Park which stretches along the Caspian Sea coast for miles.
 Then, enjoy a traditional dinner in one of the restaurants serving scrumptious Azeri dishes.

-Taxis and buses are affordable so you’ll have the opportunity to visit spots further away from the city centre.
+Taxis and buses are affordable so you’ll have the opportunity to visit spots further away from the city center.
 You can even venture outside the city limits on a cheap day trip.
-For example, the mud volcanoes, rock paintings of Gobustan, or the Atashgah Zoroastrian Fire Temple make for wonderful day trips.
+For example, the mud volcanoes, rock paintings of Gobustan, and the Atashgah Zoroastrian Fire Temple make for wonderful day trips from Baku.

 The summer in Baku can bring excruciating heat.
-The City of Winds, as the Azeri capital is also known, is – you’ve guessed it – windy all year rounds.
-It rarely rains, so even in winter, you can enjoy walking around Old Town’s alleys all day long.
+The City of Winds, as the Azeri capital is also known, is – you’ve guessed it – windy all year round.
+It rarely rains, so even in winter, you can enjoy walking around Old Town all day long.

 You can find all that plus a plethora of excellent restaurants and cheap accommodation options in the lovely city of Paphos, Cyprus.
-Add to that a vibrant street art scene, cosy old town, and friendly locals, and you’ve found a true European gem.
+Add to that a vibrant street art scene, a cozy old town, and friendly locals, and you’ve found a true European gem.

 If you decide to travel to this cheap European city, try to avoid the summer months.
 Not only are the temperatures extremely high but also prices rise proportionally to the number of tourists.
-Except in December and January, you can go swimming in all other months of the year.
+You can go swimming in all months of the year except in December and January.

 The countless churches, the narrow lanes, the lush parks, and the magnificent museums make Milan a great tourist destination.